knightsUCF/CarRacing/Log.md

 # Fixing the "Don't Destroy Tile that the Player is Resting On"

 So we fixed the problem where we were destroying the tile the player was resting on.
 However if the player comes to a stop the tile in front of them gets destroyed after ten seconds.
-So we want to add an extra check to if (playerOnTile && DontDestroyTileInFront)
+So we want to add an extra check to if (!playerOnTile && DontDestroyTileInFront)

     using System.Collections;
     using System.Collections.Generic;